Riya10031/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_09_ConfiguringandSecuringACRandAKS.md

 1. Ensure **Bash** is selected in the drop-down menu in the upper-left corner of the Cloud Shell pane.

-1. In the Bash session within the Cloud Shell pane, run the following to create a new resource group for this lab:
+1. In the Bash session within the Cloud Shell pane, run the following to create a new resource group and virtual network for this lab:

     ```sh
     az group create --name AZ500LAB09 --location eastus